google/fhir/go/proto/README.md

 ## Regenerate Go Protos

+In order to generate the Go protos, you must have protoc and the protoc-gen-go plugin installed in your PATH.
+More details on protoc-gen-go install: https://protobuf.dev/reference/go/go-generated/ Install protoc on linux with `sudo apt install -y protobuf-compiler`.

-To regenerate the Go protocol buffers run the following:
+Then run the following:

 ```sh
 ./go/generate_go_protos_default.sh